 All student members of the CSP benefit from the CSP PLI scheme when needed for their pre-registration physiotherapy activity.
 This may be as part of HEI arranged practice placements or individual work experience activity.
 Where you do your placement might affect what arrangements are in place.
 Here's our advice to CSP members.

 You must take special care when undertaking placements with football clubs and should talk this through with your clinical placement co-ordinator.
-Since 1st July 2015 the CSP PLI scheme does not cover claims arising from the treatment of certain types of professional footballer.
+The CSP PLI scheme does not cover claims arising from the treatment of certain types of professional footballer.
 We understand that clubs have their own scheme in place to cover their employees but we do not know if this covers students on placement.
 Where clubs choose not to include student placements within their corporate covers, students are restricted to working only with the players not affected by the CSP exclusion.

-c: The Ministry of Defence (MOD) and military units.
+The Ministry of Defence (MOD) and military units

 You must take special care when undertaking placements with the MOD or any military unit and you should talk this through with your clinical placement co-ordinator.
 We are aware that some military units ask students to sign documents that mean the student undertakes to insure the MOD for a wide-range of employer obligations.
 You must not sign these forms, even if it means that regrettably your placement falls through.

-If you undertake a placement in a small private practice you will need your own individual insurance in place to cover your placement, and the CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
+It is unlikely that small practices and physiotherapists who are self-employed / sole practitioners will have additional medical malpractice insurance in place to cover those working with them and students.
+Therefore, you must have your own individual insurance in place to cover your placement.
+The CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
 You do not need to take out any additional insurance unless you choose to do a placement working with animals or some professional footballers, or other excluded setting, which would not be covered by the CSP scheme.

 Placements in social care and the voluntary sector

-The CSP actively encourages a wide diversity in practice placement opportunities.
 Where the social care or voluntary organisation is also an employer, students on placements are likely to be covered by the employer’s scheme.
-Where the organisation is not an ‘employer’ or does not have alternative arrangements in place to cover its volunteers, you will need your own individual insurance in place to cover your placement, and the CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.
+However, some physiotherapists who work in this sector do so on a self-employed basis.
+Where the organisation is not an ‘employer’ or does not have alternative arrangements in place to cover its volunteers, you will need your own individual insurance in place to cover your placement; the CSP PLI scheme will provide the cover you need subject to the terms and conditions of the policy.

-PLI cover is provided for student elective placements up to 180 day's duration, anywhere in the world except USA, Canada or Australia.
+You must consider your insurance arrangements when arranging any elective placement.
+The CSP PLI covers student elective placements up to 180 days' duration, anywhere in the world except USA, Canada or Australia.
 If you want to do a placement in any of these three countries you will need to take out separate insurance.

-Foreign students who are enrolled as an overseas student studying on a UK based recognised HCPC pre-registration physiotherapy programme do benefit from the PLI scheme whilst undertaking a formal student elective in their home country (but not USA, Canada or Australia).
+Foreign students who are enrolled as an overseas student studying on a UK-based, recognised HCPC pre-registration physiotherapy programme do benefit from the PLI scheme while undertaking a formal student elective in their home country (but not USA, Canada or Australia).

 Your CSP insurance is not in force if you cannot prove that you have an appropriate registered supervisor in place.